kateedge100/implicitMuscles/README.txt

 In order to compile the folder glm must be contained in the project directory.

+There have been some reported problems running on Macs but should compile fine on Windows.

 OpenGLTemplate created by ALberto La Scala used for window setup and openGL scene.

 Original file found here: https://github.com/albelax/OpenGLTemplate